datmt/spring-boot-demo-english/demo-orm-mybatis-plus/README.md

 @EqualsAndHashCode(callSuper = true)
 public class Role extends Model<Role> {
     /**
-     * 主键
+     * Primary key
      */
     private Long id;

     /**
-     * 角色名
+     * Role name
      */
     private String name;

     /**
-     * 主键值，ActiveRecord 模式这个必须有，否则 xxById 的方法都将失效！
-     * 即使使用 ActiveRecord 不会用到 RoleMapper，RoleMapper 这个接口也必须创建
-     */
+     * Primary key value, ActiveRecord mode this must have, otherwise xxById method will be invalidated!
+     * Even if RoleMapper is not used with ActiveRecord, the RoleMapper interface must be created */
     @Override
     protected Serializable pkVal() {